adkipnis/compositional-inference-experiment/README.md

-# compositional-inference
+# Compositional inference and trace decoding
-Experiment on compositional inference and trace decoding
+work in progress